Zhiyuan-G/Daily-Dose-of-Arxiv/Feb/week1.md

 3. Martens: Dark Matter Realism https://arxiv.org/pdf/2202.00958.pdf This is an interesting (kind of weird..) paper that offers some personal view on Dark Matter formalism.

+## Feb 4:
+1. Qi et al.: Strongly lensed type Ia supernovae as a precise late-universe probe of measuring the Hubble constant and cosmic curvature \
+https://arxiv.org/pdf/2202.01396.pdf (Finally a paper I can fully understand...)